envoyproxy/learnenvoy/_articles/front-proxy.md

       min_cluster_size: 3
 ```

-On the other hand, fully isolated zones should be configured with entirely separate service discovery integrations.
-Instead of giving each Envoy the full routing table with all instances, it’s better to only enable each Envoy to route to instances in its own zone.
-To enable these zones to fail over gracefully, you can add remote front proxies to each cluster with a low weight.
-This “backhaul” path will allow automatic failover while allowing zones to maintain different internal configurations.
-For example, if you are doing a release in the EU region, having the US region fail to the EU’s front proxy keeps the US region from inadvertently routing too much traffic to the new version if there’s a failure mid-release.
+On the other hand, fully isolated zones should be configured with entirely
+separate service discovery integrations.
+Instead of giving each Envoy the full
+routing table with all instances, it’s better to only enable each Envoy to
+route to instances in its own zone.
+To enable these zones to fail over
+gracefully, you can add remote front proxies to each cluster with a low weight.
+This “backhaul” path will allow automatic failover while allowing zones to
+maintain different internal configurations.
+For example, if you are doing a
+release in the EU region, having the US region fail to the EU’s front proxy
+keeps the US region from inadvertently routing too much traffic to the new
+version if there’s a failure mid-release.

-Best Practices
+## Best Practices

-Once you have a front proxy up and running, there are several ways to make operating it easier for you, your team, and the rest of the company.
+Once you have a front proxy up and running, there are several ways to make
+operating it easier for you, your team, and the rest of the company.

-Make routing self-serve.
-Microservices mean a lot more changes, and service teams should be part of the process.
-Add guardrails (either people process or RBAC-style rules) to prevent things from breaking.
+### Make routing self-serve.

+Microservices mean a lot more changes, and service
+teams should be part of the process.
+Add guardrails (either people process or
+RBAC-style rules) to prevent things from breaking.

-Centralize authentication at the edge.
-Adding a single authentication call at the edge prevents every service from re-verifying the user each time.
-Take the cookie from the user, verify it with the authentication service, and store the result (including any commonly used data like a user ID) in a header that gets passed to internal services and trusted without further verification.
+### Centralize authentication at the edge.

+Adding a single authentication call at  the edge prevents every service from
+re-verifying the user each time.
+Take the cookie from the user, verify it with
+the authentication service, and store the result (including any commonly used
+data like a user ID) in a header that gets passed to internal services and
+trusted without further verification.

-Add protections from bad actors and unexpected traffic spikes: retries, health checks, etc. What this looks like depends strongly on your infrastructure and the types of issues you’re looking to mitigate.
+### Add protections from bad actors and unexpected traffic spikes.

+This means retries, health checks, etc. What this looks like depends strongly
+on your infrastructure and the types of issues you’re looking to mitigate.

-Next Steps
+## Next Steps

-While this article has focused on how to handle traffic coming from outside your network, it's also possible for Envoy to handle traffic between services (or “east-west” traffic).
-For a lightweight way to set up this internal mesh, you can route internal requests through this front proxy (or a similarly configured proxy pool specifically for east-west).
+While this article has focused on how to handle traffic coming from outside
+your network, it's also possible for Envoy to handle traffic between services
+(or “east-west” traffic).
+For a lightweight way to set up this internal mesh,
+you can route internal requests through this front proxy (or a similarly
+configured proxy pool specifically for east-west).

-Beyond that, you can take better advantage of Envoy’s unique features as a lightweight sidecar by setting up a Basic Service Mesh.
+Beyond that, you can take better advantage of Envoy’s unique features as a
+lightweight sidecar by setting up a Basic Service Mesh.